Win a $2,500 Scholarship!

 - Two scholarships will be awarded in the fall, two in the spring

-- Application Deadlines: May 1st and November 1st
+- Application Deadline: May 1st and November 1st

 - Awards will be announced June 15th and December 15th

 - Applicants must be veterans of the armed forces and must plan to use their education to help fellow veterans

 - Applicants must provide their personal information and a statement of 300 words or fewer on how the applicant plans to use his or her education toward helping veterans

 - We verify service and character of discharge with a DD-214